chaoxu/blog/posts/2014-11-22-applications-of-finger-tree.md

 3. $product(S)$, returns $\prod_{i=1}^n a_i$ in $O(1)$ time.

-4. $endomorphism(S,f)$, apply $f$ to every entry in the sequence.
+4. $map(S,f)$, apply $f$ to every entry in the sequence.
 So $S$ would represent $f(a_1),\ldots,f(a_n)$.
 This operation takes $O(1)$ time.

 There is one operation $Empty()$ that produce an empty sequence.

 We have to first make a few assumptions: All monoid operations take $O(1)$ time.
-All endomorphisms we consider can be evaluated in $O(1)$ time AND we can compute $h = f\circ g$ in $O(1)$ time.
-Note this means we compute (a representation) of the function $h$ it self, and we can use this representation to compute $h(x)$ in $O(1)$ time.
+All map we consider can be evaluated in $O(1)$ time AND we can compute $h = f\circ g$ in $O(1)$ time.
+Note this means we compute (a representation) of the function $h$ itself, and we can use this representation to compute $h(x)$ in $O(1)$ time.

-Otherwise, all "$O(T)$ time" should be replaced with "$O(T)$ monoid operation, endomorphism evaluation, endomorphism composition and constant time operations.".
+Otherwise, all "$O(T)$ time" should be replaced with "$O(T)$ monoid operation, function evaluation, function composition and constant time operations.".

 Such data structure exists.
 The first $3$ operation are supported by finger tree [@Hinze2006].
-It is not hard to add the last operation, the idea is to tag nodes with an endomorphism $f$(in the beginning $f$ is just the identity), and it will mean "apply $f$ to everything below!".
+It is not hard to add the last operation, the idea is to tag nodes with an function $f$(in the beginning $f$ is just the identity), and it means "apply $f$ to everything below!".
 It propagate only when the lower level nodes need to be accessed, therefore the cost would be charged into the other operations.
 Many other binary search trees probably can implement these operations too.
 For example, if the dynamic optimality conjecture for splay tree is true, it be best to use splay tree for implementation.
 However, that's beside the point.
 The point is to have an abstract data structure over a monoid sequence.

 # Extend its power